-(1) replacing a lamp(s) within an existing light fixture to be in conformance with the lumen limitation and Color Standards of this Ordinance, and/or (2) changing the shielding direction of elements of an existing fixture to be directed downward or away from other properties. - D. Light Color Standard.
-Correlated color temperature of any outdoor light source shall not exceed 3500 Kelvins unless introduced as part of an architectural lighting scheme designed for lighting used exclusively for the illumination of building façade features or other decorative elements. - E. Substantial Renovation.
-If any substantial renovation of an existing building or property occurs after the effective date of this Ordinance, then that property shall be required to meet the Standards set forth in this Ordinance. - F. Laser Light Ban.
-Any laser light classified by the Food and Drug Administration as Class II, IIa or IIIa, IIIb, or IV are strictly prohibited for outdoor use unless otherwise exempted in this Ordinance.
+- 4) Interim Modifications.
+Within six months of the effective date of this Ordinance, property owners shall make improvements to eliminate or substantially ameliorate light trespass onto adjacent lots by: (1) replacing a light bulb within an existing light fixture to be in conformance with the Standards of this Ordinance, and/or (2) changing the direction of an existing fixture to be directed downward or away from abutting properties.
+They may also choose to replace the light fixture to achieve compliance. - 5) Light Color Standard.
+Correlated color temperature of any outdoor light source shall not exceed 3500 Kelvins. - 5)6) Substantial Renovation.
+If any substantial renovation of an existing building or property occur after the effective date of this Ordinance, then that property shall be required to meet either the Prescriptive or Performance Standards set forth in this Ordinance.

-- G. Flashing or Intermittent Light.
-Any lighting which flashes, moves, or changes is prohibited in all Lighting Zones, except motion sensors, unless otherwise provided in this Ordinance. - H. Prescriptive and the Performance Standard.
-As set forth below, all outdoor lighting must comply with one of the two following, the Prescriptive Standard or the Performance Standard, as well as the Light Color Standard.
+97) Prescriptive Standards and Performance Standards.

+As set forth below, all outdoor lighting must comply with one of the two following standards, the Prescriptive Standard or the Performance Standard, as well as the Light Color Standard.